Joe E. Brown: Film career

 Brown was one of the few vaudeville comedians to appear in a Shakespearean film; he played Francis Flute in the Max Reinhardt/William Dieterle film version of Shakespeare's A Midsummer Night's Dream (1935) and was highly praised for his performance.

-In 1933 and 1936, he was named one of the top 10 earners in films.
-He starred in Polo Joe (1936) with Carol Hughes and Richard "Skeets" Gallagher, and in Sons o' Guns.
+In 1933 and 1936, he was named one of the top 10 moneymakers in films, and in 1936 he was one of the top 50 moneymakers in Great Britain.

-By the mid-1930s Joe E. Brown's films were established as dependable moneymakers, and the studio had begun to economize on their production.
-When his Warner contract expired, Brown did not renew it.
-He left Warner Bros. to work for independent producer David L. Loew, starring in a series of comedies including When's Your Birthday?
-(1937) and The Gladiator (1938), a loose adaptation of Philip Gordon Wylie's 1930 novel Gladiator that influenced the creation of Superman.
+In the mid-1930s Joe E. Brown's films had become established commodities, and the studio began to economize on their production.
+By this time the Brown comedies were merely "program pictures"—something to fill out a moviehouse program—instead of the major-motion-picture status they formerly enjoyed.
+Brown's high-salary contract had become too expensive for Warner Bros. to sustain.
+The writing was already on the wall in mid-1936, when a magazine reported that "Joe E. Brown is making his next-to-last picture for Warner Brothers.
+This one is called Earthworm Tractors."
+The next and last Brown feature for Warner was Polo Joe (1936).
+By November trade publisher Pete Harrison cautioned exhibitors that "Joe E. Brown [is] not in the employ of this company for the 1936-37 season."

+Brown had already prepared for his imminent departure.
+In April 1936 he signed with independent producer David L. Loew for a series of comedies.
+This was front-page news in the trade: "Brown goes over to Loew about August, or perhaps slightly later this year.
+The producing alliance between Loew and the comic runs for a period of two years and calls for the production of three features a year.
+Distribution through RKO is assumed to preclude a deal now in negotiation", Motion Picture Daily observed, "and was seen as merely one in a series of outside deals to come."
+That's exactly what happened: the six Loew-Brown features were ultimately handled in turn by three different studios: RKO, Columbia, and MGM.

-Joe E. Brown left Loew in 1939.
+Joe E. Brown left Loew in 1938 when his two-year contract lapsed.
 While his brand of broad comedy was still popular, it was somewhat old-fashioned, much like the slapstick efforts of Laurel and Hardy.
 As a result, Brown was now being handed "B" pictures for Paramount (one film), Columbia (three films), and finally Republic (four films).
 The Republics were his last starring vehicles.
 From this point on, Brown continued in films but in guest appearances and character roles.